-Belanda Consulting undertakes strategic research, evaluation & analysis work to support robust design & planning of innovation & enterprise, identifying & validating outcomes and undertaking impact assessment.
+Belanda Consulting undertakes strategic research, evaluation & analysis work to support robust design & planning of innovation & business development, identifying & validating outcomes and undertaking impact assessment.

 Facilitating group-based participative business process reviews